Learn how to care for patients with a nursing BSN.

 Nursing classes are taught on campus at Cadillac, Jackson, Muskegon, Owosso, and Royal Oak.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live and on all campuses throughout Michigan.Learn More

 Enrollment in the Nursing (BSN) program is limited, and admission is highly competitive.
-High-performing incoming freshmen may qualify for guaranteed enrollment and a $6,000-per-year scholarship through our direct admission program.Learn More
+High-performing incoming first-year students may qualify for guaranteed enrollment and scholarships through our direct admission program.Learn More

 Why Study Nursing?